virteal/l8/README.md

 Please note that "promises" in the Javascript world is not a mature feature.
 The "de facto" CommonJS standard is beeing challenged by another "de facto" strong contender: jQuery.
-Their implementation of then() differs significantly regarding chaining and exception handling. l8 does not use these features (but provides them) and consequently .wait( promise) should work with most implementations, including jQuery's one.
+Their implementation of then() differs significantly regarding chaining and exception handling. l8.wait() does not use these features and consequently .wait() should work with most implementations, including jQuery's one.

 One can invoke .then() multiple times on the same promise.
 When that promise is either fullfilled or rejected, all the registered callbacks are processed.

+Some features of L8 that involve promises require a promise factory.
+L8 can use the factories of Q.js, When.js, Angular.js, etc. The factory must return a new object that supports .resolve(), .reject() and a .promise() that returns an object that supports a Promise/A compliant .then().

 Generators
 ----------